UFC Fight Night: Magny vs. Ponzinibbio: Predictions & Analysis

 A few statistical edges stand out.
 Ponzinibbio throws significantly more leather — a 2.0 sig. strike per minute gap.
 Magny is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Ponzinibbio has tighter striking defense, making opponents miss more often.

-**The Pick: Santiago Ponzinibbio over Neil Magny.** We're leaning Ponzinibbio here at 66%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+The Pick: Santiago Ponzinibbio over Neil Magny.
+We're leaning Ponzinibbio here at 70%, a solid but not overwhelming edge.
+Notably, the betting market has Ponzinibbio at 66% implied while our model sees 70% — a 4-point disagreement that could signal value.

 Lamas